Sales Productivity: Finding the Right Leading Indicators

 Tier 2: Lagging indicators — Descriptive metrics that can be used to assess historical performance, such as deal count, win rate and average deal size.
 Examine these lagging indicators to determine which are most impactful for the business and most useful for comparing sellers.

-Tier 3: Leading indicators — Predictive metrics that signal future sales performance, such as lead response time, interaction quality and sales cycle time.
-In collaboration with key stakeholders such as chief sales officers (CSOs), sales operations leaders should hypothesize which leading indicators contribute to sales outcomes, and then test these hypotheses with tools like linear regression analysis or AI capabilities within the RevTech stack.
+Tier 3: Leading indicators — Predictive metrics that measure seller activity and signal future sales performance, such as lead response time, interaction quality and sales cycle time.
+In collaboration with key stakeholders such as chief sales officers (CSOs), hypothesize which leading indicators contribute to sales outcomes, and then test these hypotheses with tools like linear regression analysis or AI capabilities within the RevTech stack.
+Lean on your CSO to empower sales enablement to work with frontline managers to identify which activities are believed to drive success — and then have sales operations test these correlations.

 Focus on maximizing adoption to increase sales productivity